 J&J’s tablet Sirturo was one of two FDA approvals made on the final day of 2012.
 The drug is the first new way in 40 years to treat the contagious lung infection and the first therapy specifically for patients with the disease who are resistant to multiple drugs.

-Salix Pharmaceuticals Ltd. (SLXP), a maker of gastrointestinal drugs, also won clearance on Dec.
+Salix Pharmaceuticals Ltd. (SLXP:US), a maker of gastrointestinal drugs, also won clearance on Dec.
 31 to sell Fulyzaq, the first approved medicine to treat HIV-associated diarrhea.
 On Dec.
 28, Pfizer and Bristol-Myers’s blood thinner Eliquis was approved after more than a year of review, giving the two New York-based companies a new potential blockbuster heart drug.

 “The strong number of approvals demonstrates the continuing innovation by biopharmaceutical research companies and commitment to help improve patients’ lives,” said Matt Bennett, a spokesman in Washington for the Pharmaceutical Research and Manufacturers of America, or PhRMA.